Vector space: Bases, vector coordinates, and subspaces

 with $a_1,\dots, a_n$ in F, and that this decomposition is unique.
 The scalars $a_1, \ldots, a_n$ are called the coordinates of v on the basis.
 They are also said to be the coefficients of the decomposition of v on the basis.
 One also says that the n-tuple of the coordinates is the coordinate vector of v on the basis, since the set $F^n$ of the n-tuples of elements of F is a vector space for componentwise addition and scalar multiplication, whose dimension is n.

 The one-to-one correspondence between vectors and their coordinate vectors maps vector addition to vector addition and scalar multiplication to scalar multiplication.
 It is thus a vector space isomorphism, which allows translating reasonings and computations on vectors into reasonings and computations on their coordinates.
-If, in turn, these coordinates are arranged as matrices, these reasonings and computations on coordinates can be expressed concisely as reasonings and computations on matrices.
-Moreover, a linear equation relating matrices can be expanded into a system of linear equations, and, conversely, every such system can be compacted into a linear equation on matrices.

-In summary, finite-dimensional linear algebra may be expressed in three equivalent languages: